rsdoiel/antenna/archives/2025/science_and_technology_2025.18.md

 ## Microsoft tries to knife passwords once and for all - at least for consumers

-date: 2025-05-04, updated: 2025-05-04, from: The Register (UK I.T.
+date: 2025-05-04, updated: 2025-05-05, from: The Register (UK I.T.
 News)

-<h4>PLUS: AirPlay exploits; Six-year old backdoor opens; Raytheon settles federal charges; and more!</h4> <p><strong>Infosec In Brief</strong>  Microsoft has decided to push its consumer customers to dump password in favor of passkeys.…</p>
+<h4>PLUS: AirPlay exploits; Six-year old backdoor opens; Raytheon settles federal charges; and more!</h4> <p><strong>Infosec In Brief</strong>  Microsoft has decided to push its consumer customers to dump passwords in favor of passkeys.…</p>

 <br>